vvrchand/My-Power-BI-Project-Dashboards/README.md

-With Passion learning Power BI through which to start I have created this Simple Power BI Dashboard using Measures and Filters
+With Passion towards learning Power BI I have spent several hours of basic learning and decided to create this Simple Power BI Dashboard using Measures and Filters